mohit-marathe/zetajs/README.md

 reference to specific UNO interfaces.

-Also, values of certain UNO types map to more idiomatic JS values now:  UNO sequences map to JS arrays, and UNO `ANY` values map to JS `Module.jsuno.Any` objects.
+Also, values of certain UNO types map to more idiomatic JS values now:  UNO sequences map to JS arrays, and UNO `ANY` values map to JS `jsuno.Any` objects.
 There is no more need to call `.delete()` on such values.
 Similarly, out and in-out parameters can be passed via any plain JS objects with a `val` property, instead of requiring the special `Module.uno_InOutParam_...` objects (which had to be `.delete()`'ed).
 And UNO `BOOLEAN` more consistently maps to JS `Boolean` now,